craftingforchrist/Legal/rules.md

 13. Users may not knowingly degrade network resources, which includes unreasonable redstone clocking and excessive TNT explosions, among others.
 14. DDOS or DOS threats/attacks are not permitted and will not be tolerated.<br>
 > Note: On Discord, DDOS (Distributed Denial-of-Service) threats is treated as a Terms of Service violation.
-15. DOX threats/attacks or any content that condones doxxing will not be tolerated.
+15. DOX threats/attacks or any content that condones doxing will not be tolerated.
 16. Evading a punishment by connecting with another account is not allowed, and may result in all your accounts and IP address being banned.
 17. Impersonating other users and staff members is prohibited.
 If you believe someone is impersonating you, contact a staff member.
 18. Your username, skin, avatar, or profile picture should always remain suitable for all age groups.
 Any usernames, skins, avatars, or profile pictures that are deemed objectionable, inappropriate, or convey an inappropriate impression will not be permitted.
 Please also consider the appropriateness of your status and the content within your profile.